speechbrain/speechbrain/README.md

 Errors will appear both in the log file and in the standard error.
 The output folder also contains all the configuration files used during the computations.
 The file *cfg/minimal_examples/features/compute_fbanks_example.cfg* is called root config file, but other config files might be used while performing the various processing steps.
 All of them will be saved here to allow users to have a  clear idea about all the computations performed.
 The fbank features, finally, are stored in the *save* folder (in this case are saved in pkl format).

 ## Configuration Files
 SpeechBrain can be used in two different ways by the users.
-Users, for instance, can directly import the functions coded in the speechbrain libraries in their own python scripts.
+Users, for instance, can directly import the functions coded in the speechbrain libraries in their python scripts.
 To make this simpler, the functions in our libraries are **properly documented**, also reporting **examples** on how they can be used as stand-alone functions.

 The preferred modality in SpeechBrain, however, is to use the **speechbrain configuration files**.
 As we will see in this section, the configuration files define an *elegant*, *clean*, *transparent*, and *standard* framework where all the speechbrain modules can be **naturally integrated and combined**.
 The modularity and flexibility offered by this environment can allow users to code only minimal parts of the speech processing system, leaving unchanged the other parts.
 In the cfg folder, several examples of configuration files implementing recipes for many different speech processing systems are reported.